This post may contain affiliate links which help support Girls Can Grill.

-- Grill for about 3 hours or until the thigh meat reaches 155 degrees.
+- Smoke: Smoke over indirect heat for about 3 hours or until the thigh meat reaches an internal temperature of 155F degrees.

-- Increase the grill heat to 325 degrees.
+- Crisp: Increase the grill temperature to 325F degrees.
 Brush the bird with vegetable oil.
-Continue cooking until the skin gets crispy and the meat registers at 170 degrees.
+Continue cooking until the skin gets crispy and the meat registers at 170F degrees.

 - Serve: Remove from the grill.
 Rest for 10-15 minutes.
 Slice and serve.

 Nutrition information is automatically calculated, so should only be used as an approximation.